LOST-STATS/lost-stats.github.io/Model_Estimation/diff_in_diff.md

 Suppose in t = 0 (“Pre-period”),  t = 1 (“Post-period”), we can estimate 𝜏=Post-Pre
 which is Y(post)-Y(pre)= Y(t=1)-Y(t=0)=𝜏 (D(t=1)-D(t=0)  ).

-In this case, we need to find the difference.
+In this case, we need to discover the difference.